hanriffin/cs50/README.md

 ### Homepage
 File: login.js

-This page allows your to click a button to be directed to the Spotify log in page.
-It has a basic description of what the webpage does and a button which will redirect you to Spotify's login page.
+This page has a basic description of what the webpage does and a button which redirects the user's to a page where they are prompted for their Spotify login details.

 ### Authentication & Logging in (**)
-Write a short para (**)
+When the user clicks on the login button, the application makes a request to the authorization server and the authorization server displays a dialog asking the user to grant permissions to the application.
+Once the user accepts the permissions, the authorization server redirects the user back to the application using a URL which contains an authorization code.
+The application requests an access token using the authorization code.
+With the access token, the application is able to make API calls which can pull all the necessary information.

 ### Scopes
 File: handler.js